 Refer to the Department of Justice website for more warning signs of abuse of various kinds.

-How to prevent financial exploitation
+How to prevent elder fraud and financial exploitation

 There are some simple ways you can reduce the likelihood of someone you know becoming the victim of exploitation.